Santa Emeritus

 They will believe you!

-As “Santa Emeritis” you no longer need to wear the suit, unless you want to.
+As “Santa Emeritus” you no longer need to wear the suit unless you want to.
 But you could always have your hat.
 You can still hand out candy canes, or stickers or trading cards as rewards for being good.
 And you continue to bring smiles to the children and families.
-But you don’t have to do the hard work.
+But you do not have to do the arduous work.

 Some Santas have found that this new position is also where they now tell lots of stories of their life as Santa, working with the elves and managing everything at the North Pole.

-“Santa Emeritis,” is also what I am promoting to you and those who worry about their future as Santa.
-As we all look to the future, we can plan for the day when they become ‘Emeritis.”
+“Santa Emeritus,” is also what I am promoting to you and those who worry about their future as Santa.
+As we all look to the future, we can plan for the day when they become ‘Emeritus.”

-No longer do you need to worry about what children might think when they see Santa with a walker or confined to a wheel chair.
+No longer do you need to worry about what children might think when they see Santa with a walker or using a wheelchair.
 Or what will the parents think.

 There are many Santas who quietly retire from the position of Santa.
 Once they no longer work at the mall or once some health situation invades their lives, they decide to put their red suit away.
 And some even shave off their beards.

-But for those who would love to stay active, but now have limitations, wouldn’t it nice if they could still meet children and talk with them and encourage them to be good.
+But for those who would love to stay active, but now have limitations, wouldn’t it be nice if they could still meet children, talk with them, and encourage them to be good?